thom-in-paris/toolbox/README.md

 # toolbox

-Here is a list of useful softwares, frameworks and languages that I use to better navigate the web.
+A complete list of the tools I use to navigate the web.

 - **My favourites ! ;)** 🌟

-## Softwares
+## Business

 #### Agile & Management
 - **[Jira 🌟](https://www.atlassian.com/software/jira/)** – The #1 software development tool used by agile teams.